lrbell17/SOAP-Geography-Web-Service/README.md

 ```

 Send the request, and you should get back an XML based response with the state's information.
-Try entering different states in the "ss:name" field (so far, only California, Florida, Illinois, New Mexico, and New York are implemented)
+Try entering different states in the "ss:name" field.

 Make sure to check out https://github.com/lrbell17/SOAP-Geography-Consumer for a java program that consumes this service without using Postman